-After comparing top, high growth startups to their more stagnate counterparts, a few trends emerge.
+After studying the startups and the marketing strategies they turn to, a few trends emerge.
 Email isn’t dead.
-Organic search is still a pillar of growth.
+Organic search is still a core pillar of growth.
 Referrals aren’t insignificant.
 For some startups, Display ads (Taboola/Outbrain based on SimilarWeb’s categorization) drive more traffic than social.
 Finally for most, Paid Social is still the number one paid channel.

 Paid Social Impacts all other channels

 Across 10 Fashion retailers in the study, using both Facebook spend and Google Analytics found each increase of $1,000 increased all other channel attributed revenue in Google Analytics.
 Facebook is the only channel for these retailers to increase across all channel revenue.
 Facebook/Instagram are still the leading discovery platform for consumers for brands to drive revenue using performance marketing.

 The 157 Venture-funded startups in this study rely on paid channels consistently more than their non-VC funded counterparts.
 Paid search, display and direct.
 In this case, Direct, in this case, is assumed to be from non-digital paid marketing.
 Startups lean on out-of-home, direct mail, podcast sponsorships.
 This assumption remains difficult to prove without the ability to compare all marketing budgets across all 252 startups.

 Non-venture backed startups might pursue a healthier approach to marketing finding more sources of revenue without the cost associated with paid channels.
 Leaning on Email, Referral, and Organic search significantly more than VC backed counterparts is partially due to the necessity, but set the company up to have a growth engine without having the ongoing cost of paid marketing channels like paid search.